Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 <!-- [DOXYGEN MAIN] -->

-This repository holds a collection of MLIR passes that operate on Quantum programs to optimize, transform, and lower to target devices.
+This repository holds a collection of MLIR passes that operate on Quantum programs to optimize, transform, and lower quantum circuits to instructions compliant with the target devices.
 The presented passes are integrated into the Munich Quantum Software Stack (MQSS) infrastructure.
-In particular, this collection of passes is used in the Quantum Resource Manager (QRM) for optimizing, transforming, and lowering quantum programs to quantum devices.
+In particular, this collection of passes is used in the Quantum Resource Manager (QRM) to optimize, transform, and lower quantum programs to quantum devices.
 The passes stored in this collection can be classified as target-agnostic and target-specific.
 Target agnostic passes can be applied to any quantum circuit and do not require information on the selected quantum target device.
 In contrast, target-specific passes tightly depend on the selected quantum device.
 For instance, transpilation passes that convert a quantum circuit defined using arbitrary gates to a quantum circuit compliant with the native gate set of the selected quantum device.